vtex/react-hook-form-jsonschema/README.md

 **Return:**

-Returns an array, with each element being the return of a different call to a hook for each child of the object that was passed in the path.
+Returns an array, with each element being the return of a different call to a hook for each child of the object that was passed in the pointer.

 **Example:**